PaulJManoogian/Focus/README.md

 ***stats*** offers some specific command line options, listed above, that let you specify start and end dates to view as well as just `today` or `all-time` stats.
 Those are based on `Completed` tasks.

+#### Items that don't have a status of "Completed" do not show up on the "stats" display at the command line.

 ![image](https://github.com/user-attachments/assets/921a4564-b597-4639-bae5-449d850660d8)